iorobertob/intermusic_poster/README.md

 Author
 ------

-The Poster module has been written and is currently maintained by David Mudrák <david@moodle.com>
+* The Poster module has been written and is currently maintained by David Mudrák <david@moodle.com>
+* The current plugin is a modified version of David's as part of Intermusic Project.

 Licence
 -------